-- Scientific research that will not jeopardize the ecosystem or scientific values of the Area; - Activities with educational and / or outreach purposes that cannot be served elsewhere; - Activities with the aim of preserving or protecting historic resources within the Area; - Essential management activities, including monitoring and inspection.
+- Scientific research that will not jeopardize the ecosystem or scientific values of the Area; - Activities with educational and / or outreach purposes (such as documentary reporting (e.g. visual, audio or written) or the production of educational resources or services) that are for compelling reasons that cannot be served elsewhere.
+Activities for educational and / or outreach purposes do not include tourism; - · Activities with the aim of preserving or protecting historic resources within the Area; - Essential management activities, including monitoring and inspection.